rabihkodeih/moonshot/README.md

 The weather API info is fetched from openweathermap.com using its free  account.
 In addition a number of helpers and decoratros (utils.py module) are used to simplify the code logic and readability.

+Here is a summary of important modules and packages:

+    storage.py      : implements the data storage engine (based on sqlite3) app_state.py    : the application state management module, get/save app state data settings.py     : holds the settings used by the app components      : package of all UI components dialogs         : package of all UI dialogs

 ## Installation (MacOS)